Why It Works

 Even better?
 Thanks to its high smoke point, refined coconut oil won't curse your kitchen with that awful, fried-food funk.
 After frying the doughnuts, my kitchen smells like doughnuts, not grease.

-Rolled and cut as directed, I like to fry the doughnuts about 90 seconds per side in refined coconut oil heated to 365°F. But the timing will vary depending on the precise size and thickness of the doughnut, as well as the temperature of the oil, so be sure to fry a test doughnut that can be cracked open to check on the interior, so the timing of future batches can be adjusted accordingly.
+Rolled and cut as directed, the doughnuts can be fried for about 90 seconds per side in refined coconut oil heated to 365°F. But the timing will vary depending on the precise size and thickness of the doughnut, as well as the temperature of the oil, so be sure to fry a test doughnut that can be cracked open to check on the interior, so the timing of future batches can be adjusted accordingly.

 While the doughnuts are fresh from the fryer, I dredge them in apple cinnamon sugar.
 This can be made well before the doughnuts (no need to clean the food processor in between chores) and stored in an airtight container, but because it comes together in about 30 seconds, it can also be made at the last minute.